 The Coach House is a modest two storey dwelling, adjacent to Bay Tree House.
 It has 2no windows on the northeast elevation, once of which serves a bathroom and the other a bedroom.
-The existing hedge on the boundary between The Coach House and Bay Tree House precludes any significant degree of overlooking from the Coach House into the garden of Bay Tree House, the proposed dwelling is to be sited to the north of the Coach House, the rear window will be an on oblique angle and will not afford direct views into the windows on the coach house, in addition, it is proposed that the bedroom window closest to the boundary be obscured glazed.
+The existing hedge on the boundary between The Coach House and Bay Tree House precludes any significant degree of overlooking from the Coach House into the garden of Bay Tree House, the proposed dwelling is to be sited to the north of the Coach House, the rear window will be an on oblique angle and will not afford direct views into the windows on the coach house.
 The angle of the Coach House and the proposed dwelling results in little change to the outlook from these windows, which look towards the main section of Bay Tree House.
 The Coach House has its amenity area to the front of the property, the proposed dwelling is to be sited directly adjacent to west of Bay Tree House, there will be a modest loss of morning sunlight into the front garden area of The Coach House, however it is not considered to be sufficiently harmful to warrant refusal of the application.

 Spectrum House (shown as Attwood house on the OS plans) is sited to the south east of the Coach House, its rear boundary adjoins the boundary of Bay Tree house, due to the proposed dwelling being sited to the north, it is considered that there will be no loss of light to Spectrum House resulting from the development.
 A row of mature trees runs along the boundary of Bay Tree house and Spectrum House, which offers significant screening between the dwelling and the proposed dwelling, these tress are protected by a TPO and therefore will remain in situ.
-However, western end of the boundary, the cover afforded by the trees is less and views across to the proposed dwelling will be available, due to the distance and positioning it is considered that there will not be a loss of outlook.
-The window serving bedroom 2 of the proposed dwelling has potential to increase overlooking to the rear garden area of Spectrum House and therefore it is recommended that this window be obscurely glazed.
+The rear elevation of the proposed dwelling is 8 metres from the closest point of the boundary with Spectrum House, which the northern corner of the rear garden of Spectrum House where it adjoins the boundaries of Bay Tree House and The Coach House.
+This is considered a sufficient distance to prevent an undue loss of privacy.